gazbert/bxbot/README.md

 The `<id>` value is the market id as defined on the exchange.
 E.g the BTC/USD market id is btc_usd on [BTC-e](https://btc-e.com/api/3/docs).

-The `<name>` value is friendly name for the market.
+The `<name>` value is a friendly name for the market.
 The is used in the logs and by [BX-bot UI](https://github.com/gazbert/bxbot-ui) (work in progress) to display the market's name.
 Value must be an alphanumeric string.